create3000/x_ite/docs/_posts/components/Layout/LayoutLayer.md

 LayoutLayer is a Grouping node that can contain most nodes.
 LayoutLayer content is clipped by the specified viewport node.

-The LayoutLayer node belongs to the **Layout** component and requires at least level **1,** its default container field is *layers.* It is available from X3D version 3.2 or higher.
+The LayoutLayer node belongs to the **Layout** component and requires at least support level **1,** its default container field is *layers.* It is available from X3D version 3.2 or higher.

 ## Hierarchy